DaanT11/HousePricing_Refactoring_LargeScaleMethods_2023/README.md

 ## Requirements
 All scrpts are based on python langaguage greater than 3.1 version, the only strict requirement is to have at least 1.2.0 scklearn version.

+Review the environments.yaml file to use with conda.
+Use the following command to re-create the current project conda environment: conda env create --file environments.yaml

 ## Data
 Data can be downloaded from Kaggle: www.kaggle.com